dotCMS/core/tools/cli/README.md

 Another relevant detail is that content-type definition files must be fed with a valid site id.
 If not the content-type would be rejected.

-We support interpolation if the site is also part of the bundle we're pushing e.g.
+We support pushing content-type file using site-name.
+Back in the server side the site-name will be resolved/
+e.g.

   <pre>
    "fixed":false,
    "folder":"SYSTEM_FOLDER",
-   "host":"$my.cool-bike.com",
+   "host":"my.cool-bike.com",
    "iDate":1623251909000,
    "id":"eab1ad11292a6052b90a6247b122858b"
   </pre>

-if your bundle has a site named "my.cool-bike.com" the returning identifier will be replaced automatically.
+if your bundle has a site named "my.cool-bike.com" that has been previously created such named can be used in you content-type files.
-But host can be a regular valid identifier.
+But host can also be a regular valid site identifier or name.
+If the host is an empty string the CT will be placed under System-Host

-**Important**: Interpolation is useful only when we work importing a full bundles.
+**Important**: When a site-name gets passed to the Rest API. if the API fails to resolve the content-type.
+The new Content-Type will be placed under the default site as a fall-back and no errors will be reported on the logs by the app.

 ### Commands